vgjangsoo/Cards-Against-the-Internet/QUESTION.md

 •	One trillion dollars.
 •	Poor life choices.
 •	Prescription pain killers.
-•	My abusive boyfriend who really isn’t so bad once you get to know him.
 •	The Great Depression.
 •	A Super Soaker full of cat pee.
 •	The Russians.